fordsfords/mdtoc/README.md

 but didn't like the dependency on curl and didn't love the code either.
-I'm sure there's another one out there that I would like, although I have spent a little while looking, but what the heck -- I like to code.
+I'm sure there's another one out there that I would like, but what the heck -- I like to code.

 ## License